-Although original migration aimed for reducing the latency of memory access for NUMA, compaction who want to create high-order page is also main customer.
+Although migration originally aimed for reducing the latency of memory accesses for NUMA, compaction also uses migration to create high-order pages.

-To overclome the problem, VM supports non-LRU page migration which provides generic functions for non-LRU movable pages without driver specific hooks migration path.
+To overcome the problem, VM supports non-LRU page migration which provides generic functions for non-LRU movable pages without driver specific hooks in the migration path.

-If a driver want to make own pages movable, it should define three functions which are function pointers of struct address_space_operations.
+If a driver wants to make its pages movable, it should define three functions which are function pointers of struct address_space_operations.

 bool (*isolate_page) (struct page *page, isolate_mode_t mode);

-Once page is successfully isolated, VM uses page.lru fields so driver shouldn’t expect to preserve values in that fields.
+Once page is successfully isolated, VM uses page.lru fields so driver shouldn’t expect to preserve values in those fields.

 int (*migratepage) (struct address_space *mapping,